ReproNim/reproman/docs/source/sandbox/hierarchy.rst

     - svn
   - formats/ - serialized (files) representations
     - base -- base classes
-    - niceman -- will be pretty much straight dump of the model BUT there could be others
+    - reproman -- will be pretty much straight dump of the model BUT there could be others
     - reprozip
     - trig
     - NEW: human  ;)